 How do you pronounce Vona?
 V-AW-N-AH.
 It rhymes with Donna.
 The ‘o’ in Vona can be hard to pronounce if you aren’t an American English speaker.
 This might help.
 I do not pronounce it like this, but don’t worry, I answer to anything that comes close.

 Is Vona your real name?
 No, it’s a nom de plume (pen name) made from part of my maternal grandmother’s name, LaVon (LUH-VAWN).
 Stewart is my paternal grandmother’s maiden name.

 What is your real name?
 My real name is Jessica.
-You can find my long-time personal blog at Very Mom.

 Hobbies?
 Reading and napping.
 Does that sound boring?
 Never fear, I also enjoy reading and napping while camping in adventuresome places.
 My kids enjoy snowboarding in the winter and swimming in the summer.

 Likes/Dislikes?
 I love dark chocolate — especially the ridiculously expensive kind with little toffee bits inside.
 I greatly dislike spiders who wander inside instead of staying outside in the garden where they belong.